sudarshansudarshan/swagatam/index.markdown

 <b> Q: Which hostel will be allotted to the fresher's? </b>
 </summary>
 <br>
-The allocation of the hostel is distributed.
-A circular regarding the same will be put on the website soon.
+Hostels will be allotted randomly.
+A circular regarding this will be posted on the website soon.
 </details>

 <details>
   <summary style="border:1px solid #ccc; padding: 10px; border-radius: 5px; display: inline-block; cursor: pointer;">
-<b> Q: Is income certificate necessary for all or is it required only if fee waiver is applicable? </b>
+<b> Q: Is the income certificate necessary for everyone, or is it required only if a fee waiver is applicable?</b>
 </summary>
 <br>
-All the forms which will be uploaded on our website on Monday, 08-07-2024 are mandatory.
+All the forms that will be uploaded on our website on Monday, 08-07-2024, are mandatory.
 </details>